crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/BehavioralAnalysis/_clutter/EndUserSerialAccess.md

 ## Overview

 Some systems provide a management port or serial access that is out side the influence of the network.
-The reason we want to connect to a serial port is so we can:
+The reason we want to connect to a serial port is so we can potentially:

 <!-- TODO: Consider describing the concept of a console. -->